Oshin: The family grows

-Oshin brings Nozomi back to Ise, and to a supportive Ryuzo.
-They bury the bones of Kayo and her parents in Ise so that Nozomi can visit them; he can bring them to Sakata one day if he chooses.
+Oshin brings Nozomi back to Ise, and to a supportive Ryūzō.
+They bury the bones of Kayo and her parents in Ise so that Nozomi can visit them and can take them to Sakata one day if he chooses.

-One day Kyota comes to Ise.
+One day Kōta comes to Ise.
 He asks Oshin for the location of Kayo's grave so that he can pay his respects in the morning.
 Oshin says she will meet him there so that he can see Nozomi but he tells her no, in case he is followed by the police.
-The next morning, Oshin waits for him at the grave with Nozomi and Hitoshi, but when Kyota arrives he is captured by the special policemen who accuse him of planning to escape to Moscow.
-The policemen allow Kyota to light incense for Kayo before they take him away.
-Kyota pretends that he does not know Oshin to protect her, but Oshin is devastated to see Kyota being taken away.
+The next morning, Oshin waits for him at the grave with Nozomi and Hitoshi, but when Kōta arrives he is captured by the special policemen who accuse him of planning to escape to Moscow.
+The policemen allow Kōta to light incense for Kayo before they take him away.
+Kōta pretends that he does not know Oshin to protect her, but Oshin is devastated to see Kōta being taken away.

 4 years later, Ken visits Ise on his way to Osaka.
 He is accompanied by Hatsuko, a 9-year-old girl from Yamagata whom he intends to sell to a brothel in Osaka as a cleaning girl.
 Ken is related to her parents – tenant farmers who had a bad harvest this year and had no other choice but to try to sell their daughter for 50 yen.
 Hatsuko's hard fate and cheerful resourcefulness remind Oshin of herself when she was a girl, and of Ai, the baby girl Oshin had lost who would be the same age as Hatsuko had she lived.
 The couple decide to take Hatsuko in, paying Ken the 50 yen.
-Ryuzo and Oshin treat Hatsuko as part of the family, even arranging for her to continue her education.
+Ryūzō and Oshin treat Hatsuko as part of the family, even arranging for her to continue her education.